-According to a second aspect, there is provided a method of communicating data in a data communication system including a centralized server arrangement coupled via a communication network arrangement to a plurality of client devices, wherein the method includes:
+According to a second aspect, there is provided a method of communicating data in a data communication system including a plurality of communication devices coupled via a communication network.
+The method includes:

-(a) operating the centralized server arrangement and the client devices to exchange data therebetween, wherein the system is operable to allocate the data into a primary type of data and at least a secondary type of data; and

-(b) communicating the primary type of data substantially immediately within the system, and communicating at least the secondary type of data in the system in association 5 with corresponding acknowledgements (ACK) being communicated in the system in response to receipt of the second type of data at one or more of the client devices.
+- (a) operating the plurality of communication devices to exchange data therebetween, wherein the system is operable to allocate the data into a primary type of data and at least a secondary type of data; and - (b) communicating the primary type of data substantially immediately within the system, and communicating at least the secondary type of data in the system in association with corresponding acknowledgements (ACK) being communicated in the system in response to receipt and processing of the at least secondary type of data at one or more of the plurality of communication devices.

-Optionally, the method includes arranging for the primary type of data to include audio data, and for the secondary type of data to include image and/or video data and/or any other determine communication characteristics of the communication network arrangement and/or of one or more of the client devices, and to adjust a maximum segment size (MSS) of data packets communication to the one or more client devices as a function of the determined communication characteristics.
+Optionally, the method includes arranging for the primary type of data to include audio data, and for the secondary type of data to include image and/or video data and/or any other data